TheLocehiliosan/yadm/yadm.md

        clone url
               Clone a remote repository for tracking dotfiles.
-After the con- tents  of  the remote repository have been fetched, a "merge" of the remote HEAD branch is attempted.
-If there  are  conflicting files already present in the work-tree, this merge will fail and instead a "reset" of the remote HEAD branch will be  done,  fol- lowed  by  a  "stash".
-This "stash" operation will preserve the original data.
+After the con- tents  of the remote repository have been fetched, a "check out" of the remote HEAD branch is attempted.
+If there are  conflict- ing  files  already  present in the work-tree, the local version will be left unmodified and you'll have to  review  and  resolve the difference.

-              You can review the stashed conflicts by running the command

-                     yadm stash show -p

-              from within your $HOME directory.
-If you  want  to  restore  the stashed data, you can run

-                     yadm stash apply
-              or
-                     yadm stash pop

               The  repository  is  stored in $HOME/.local/share/yadm/repo.git.
               By default, $HOME will be used as the work-tree, but this can be